antromo741/sb-cli/README.md

 # Sb::Cli
 Hello Welcome to my Pokedex Read-Me
-This is a Pokedex Gem that has the ability to show pokemon in a list and some details about them.
+This is a Pokedex Gem that has the ability to show pokemon in a list and display some details about them.
-Within this gem we can also look up some moves and move stats The list is limited to the first 151 pokemon, but can wasily be tweaked to show all -coming soon-
+Within this gem we can also look up some pokemon moves along with move stats.
+The list is limited to the first 151 pokemon, but can easily be tweaked to show them all.

+-coming soon-
-Planning on adding types of pokeballs as well as sorting types with the correct pokemon as well as adding a team builder
+adding a team builder

 ## Installation